IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Baillon's Crake (Polluela Chica / Porzana pusilla).

-Dargonflies featured well in 2014 with a couple of tour dedecated to the superb insects.
+Dargonflies featured well in 2014 with a couple of tour dedicated to the superb insects.
 In third came the stunning Orange-spotted Emerald (Oxygastra curtisii) with several insects being see during a tour at the end of May.

 Orange-spotted Emerald (Oxygastra curtisii).